Key takeaways

 Why Fora Soft wrote this playbook

-What silence trimming actually does
+What removing silence from audio actually does

-Where silence trimming earns its keep
+Where silence removal earns its keep

 Architecture — detection and render layers